This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (Non-alcoholic.)

 Strawberry Piña Colada

-Kneaders®, a local bakery/cafe, is one of my family’s favorites for a breakfast out — we typically get their French toast, cinnamon rolls, and a smoothie or two to share.
-I’ve shared my copycat French Toast recipe based on the cafe’s recipe and today I’m sharing a copycat recipe for our favorite smoothie they make — Pink Pina Coladas
+Kneaders® is one of my family’s go-to breakfast spots, where we love French toast, cinnamon rolls, and smoothies.
+I’ve already posted my copycat French Toast recipe, and today I’m sharing my favorite smoothie — the Pink Piña Colada.

 All the ingredients needed to make Strawberry Piña Colada smoothies.